ZZP-RS/KGNS/README.md

 ~~~
 python doCooccur.py
 ~~~
-3. start KGLR
+3. start KGRL
 ~~~
-python main_KGLR.py
+python main_KGRL.py
 ~~~

 ## datasets
-We provided two datasets to validate KGLR: last-fm and ml-1m, the former obtained from KGAT, and the latter is a version released by Movielens-1m.
+We provided two datasets to validate KGRL: last-fm and ml-1m, the former obtained from KGAT, and the latter is a version released by Movielens-1m.
 The following table shows the information of two datasets:

 |                | Last-FM |  ml-1m  |
 | :------------: | :-----: | :-----: |